geky/ramrsbd/README.md

 >
 </p>

-$S(x)$, called the "syndrome polynomial", is defined like so (we just pretend our syndromes are a polynomial now):
+$S(x)$, the "syndrome polynomial", is defined like so (we just pretend our syndromes are a polynomial now):

 <p align="center">
 <img